Train: Cabs

 Locomotives are in most cases equipped with cabs, also known as driving compartments, where a train driver controls the train's operation.
 They may also be installed on unpowered train cars known as cab or control cars, to allow for a train to operate with the locomotive at the rear.

 Operations

 Scheduling and dispatching

 To prevent collisions or other accidents, trains are often scheduled, and almost always are under the control of train dispatchers.
-Historically, trains operated based on timetables; most passenger trains continue to operate based on fixed schedules, though freight trains may instead run on an as-needed basis, or when enough freight cars are available to justify running a train.
+Historically, trains operated based on timetables; most trains (including nearly all passenger trains), continue to operate based on fixed schedules, though freight trains may instead run on an as-needed basis, or when enough freight cars are available to justify running a train.

 Maintenance

 Simple repairs may be done while a train is parked on the tracks, but more extensive repairs will be done at a motive power depot.
 Similar facilities exist for repairing damaged or defective train cars.
 Maintenance of way trains are used to build and repair railroad tracks and other equipment.